7 DIY Dog Bowl Stands That Improve Posture and Reduce Mess

 • Save

-Your golden tracks water from her bowl all the way across your kitchen floor.
-Every single meal.
-You’ve wiped that same puddle up approximately 400 times this month.
+Your golden tracks are leading water from your dog’s bowl all the way across your kitchen floor.
+Every time.
+You’ve wiped up that same puddle at least 400 times this month.

 Instructions

-Now the fun part.
-Run your propane torch slowly across the entire surface in long strokes.
-The wood darkens, the grain pops, and it starts looking exactly like that photo.
-Wipe off ash with a dry cloth.
+Now run the propane torch slowly over the whole surface of the log, in long strokes, and the wood will darken, the grain will pop out and it will start looking like the picture.
+Wipe off the ash with a dry cloth.

 Drop your bowls in.
 Done.

-The stand looks intentional next to a cozy DIY dog bed for large dogs if you’re building out a whole corner for her.
+Looks intentional, but cute!
+I love the stand by the cozy DIY dog bed for large dogs if you’re making that corner over for her!

-Let the sealant cure a full 24 hours before first use.
-And if your torch scorches unevenly, hit those spots twice — uneven char actually adds character here, not mistakes.
+Let the sealant cure for a full 24 hours before first use.
+If the torch scorches in patches, hit those areas a second time.
+It’s OK if the char is a little uneven, it adds character.

 ⏱ Prep Time: 20 min | Active Project Time: 2–3 hours | Difficulty Level: Beginner-Intermediate